Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

-We know change can be tricky, so we backed all prominent social media marketing trends with precious data and research.
-As a special treat, we're sharing our free social media management trends report with you.
+We know change can be tricky to navigate, so every trend in this report is supported by data and research.
+As a bonus, we're sharing our free social media management trends report with you.

 TikTok, the pioneer, now boasts 2.051 billion global users, and it is projected to reach 1.8 billion monthly active users by the end of 2025.